 Tron’s Legacy

-Advance your system clock another seven years, and Disney releases the film Tron: Legacy in 2010, 28 years after the original dazzled and puzzled audiences in equal measure.
+Advance your system clocks another seven years, and Disney releases the film Tron: Legacy in 2010, 28 years after the original dazzled and puzzled audiences in equal measure.
 It is directed by Joseph Kosinski, who lands the gig after a series of startling CGI commercials, for such high-profile videogames as Halo 3 and Gears of War.
 If any film would allow a “reboot”, you’d think it would be Tron, but screenwriters Edward Kitsis and Adam Horowitz, of TV show Lost fame, keep the canon and proceed from where the last film left off.
 Jeff Bridges returns as Kevin Flynn, trapped for decades inside the computer world which has advanced itself many fold.
 It is his disaffected 27-year-old son Sam’s turn to get zapped to computer land and find his way out of the grid.
 Sam is played by Garrett Hedlund, most well-known at that time for playing Patroclus in 2004’s Troy.
 Bruce Boxleitner returns as Alan Bradley, but aside from appearing in a cameo in the opening real-world scenes, only provides the voice for his alter-ego Tron; a helmeted stuntman plays the character inside the computer.
 Cindy Morgan does not join the cast this time around, with the female love interest instead being played by Olivia Wilde as Quorra, the last of the spontaneously evolving ISO (Isomorphic Algorithms) programs that miraculously appear inside the Grid.
 Michael Sheen, looking like a cross between Julian Assange and David Bowie circa Ziggy Stardust, rounds out things as Castor/Zuse, the flamboyant owner of the End Of Line Club inside Tron City.
-This club is where, incidentally, you can spot the famous musicians Daft Punk, who supply the music for the club AND the movie.
+This club is where, incidentally, you can spot the famous French musicians Daft Punk, who supply the music for the club AND the movie.
 They look quite at home in Tron: Legacy with their trademark futuristic helmets.

 While CGI advances over the intervening 28 years allow for a more completely realized cyberspace, the creators decide to forego blowing up every frame of film and backlighting actors for the neon effects, and instead opt for spandex suits with sewn-in strips of practical lighting, provided by Light Tape, powered by a 9V battery pack hidden in the ID disks all characters wear on their back.
 Light Tape is an invention by Electro-LuminX, located in Chester, Virginia.
 The thin, flexible light strips are realized by exciting phosphors located between two electrically conductive plates, looking great on-screen but allowing for only simple lines on the costumes instead of the intricate circuit patterns of the original, and allow for about 10 minutes of illumination before exhausting the suit’s battery pack.
 Also, the entire Grid environment is limited to dark, stormy exteriors and dimly-lit interiors, in order to have the low-wattage Light Tape show up well on-camera.
 About 150 different suits are produced for the shoot, and their fragile circuitry prevents the actors from sitting in them when fully dressed; boards with bicycle seats are provided so the talent can lean back into them and rest between takes.